 In a similar vein, you might use the toe portion of a steel-toe boot to good effect.
 A well-placed kick may put an end to an attacker’s plans.
 The downside is these boots tend to be fairly heavy, making them tiring for sustained kicking and a bit of an encumbrance when running.

 A drawstring from a jacket or sweatshirt might be used to ensnare an attacker’s wrist.
 This might provide you with an effective control mechanism, but it might also bind you to your attacker.
-It is therefore useful to employ cordage so that you can easily release it when appropriate or necessary.
+It is, therefore, useful to employ cordage so that you can easily release it when appropriate or necessary.

 Some long-sleeve clothing may have metal zippers or buttons near the bottom of the sleeve.
 These make good contact weapons when striking to vulnerable locations such as the eyes.
 And no, we are not advocating that you wear spiked wrist bands as part of your everyday street attire.

 Even a heavy jacket can be used in some situations.
 The jacket near the crook of the elbow may afford you protection while you place it over the mouth and nose of an opponent to gain temporary control.
-You must be extremely careful to avoid suffocating the other person so this must be consider to be a temporary way of gaining control.
-At the earliest opportunity you will need to find a different control mechanism (their hair?) and open the airway for the opponent.
-Fatally smothering a person in this way, even in a self-defense situation is almost certain to be consider as an unjustifiable homicide by law enforcement.
+You must be extremely careful to avoid suffocating the other person so this must be considered to be a temporary way of gaining control.
+At the earliest opportunity, you will need to find a different control mechanism (their hair?) and open the airway for the opponent.
+Fatally smothering a person in this way, even in a self-defense situation is almost certain to be considered as an unjustifiable homicide by law enforcement.
 It’s also a pretty terrible thing to do to another person when you have other means of control at your disposal.

 A belt can be an effective ensnarement, striking, and control tool, but can be difficult to deploy in a hurry.
 But if your belt is sufficiently sturdy and can be removed quickly then it may be a useful tool in a self-defense situation.
 If you use a belt to control someone by placing it around the neck then you must ensure the weapon (which is what it has become at this point) does not cause permanent brain injury or death to the attacker.

-In a self-defense situation you are unlikely to be carrying a Jo or similar weapon.
+In a self-defense situation, you are unlikely to be carrying a Jo or a similar weapon.
 You might have a concealed weapon of some sort, but even this may be ineffective if you are suddenly surprised.
 If you find you are suddenly in a defensive situation then take a quick mental note of what portions of your attire might aid you in your defense.
 Better yet, know that in advance.

 Variable Timing (changing speed)